feathersjs/docs/getting-started/formatting-and-hooks.md

 This will take the ID stored at the `sentBy` attribute on our Message, query the `users` service to find a User with that ID, and set the User object on the `sentBy` attribute (replacing the ID).

 As you can see, manipulating data is pretty easy with hooks.
 To improve portability, we could break our hooks up into multiple smaller hooks and chain them.
 A good candidate might be to move manipulating the `createdAt` attribute into it's own hook so that it can be shared across multiple services.
+For this tutorial, we will leave it as it is.

 ## Message authorization

 We've seen how Hooks can be used to manipulate data but they can also be used for permissions and validations.
 We need one last hook that makes sure that users can only `remove`, `update` and `patch` their own message (see [the services chapter](../services/readme.md) for more information about those methods).

-Let's create a `restrict-to-sender` _before_ hook for the `message` service that runs before those methods.
-Now change the file at `src/services/message/hook/restrict-to-sender.js` to:
+We need a `restrict-to-sender` _before_ hook for the `message` service that runs before those methods.
+Go ahead and use the generator to create it.
+Once you've generated the hook, change the file at `src/services/message/hook/restrict-to-sender.js` to:

 ```js
 'use strict';